Articles and Bylaws of SIPTA

 Article VI - General Meeting of the SIPTA

-- General Meetings are held every odd year, during an ISIPTA conference, and at a location near to where the conference is being held.
+- General Meetings are held every odd year.
+They are held during an ISIPTA conference, and at a location near to where the conference is being held, unless the Executive Committee votes by majority to do otherwise.
+In addition, the SIPTA Executive Committee may also organise additional General Meetings, with the proviso that participation in such meetings can only be done electronically.

 - All Members are welcome and encouraged to participate in the General Meetings.